rockkytb/SoftEngII-P08-SPG/Retrospective/Retrospective-Sprint4.md

 - Technical Debt management:
   - Total hours estimated (frontend) 16h
   - Total hours spent (frontend) 23h
-  - Hours estimated for remediation by SonarQube: 3d 7h
+  - Hours estimated for remediation by SonarQube: 1d 2h
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues: 2h 53min
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues: 6h 17min
-  - Hours spent on remediation: 3h
+  - Hours spent on remediation: 5h
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.9%
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.1%
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ): RELIABILITY A, MAINTAINABILITY A, SECURITY A, SECURITY REVIEW A, COVERAGE 54.6%, DUPLICATIONS 16.6%.
-N.B.
-See sonar Readme for major informations
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ): RELIABILITY A, MAINTAINABILITY A, SECURITY A, SECURITY REVIEW A, COVERAGE 68.6% (overall code), DUPLICATIONS 7.4%.

 ## ASSESSMENT